German TV pulls prostitution documentary which 'staged' scenes

 NDR said it had removed the film from its online streaming service and had blocked it from being shown as a repeat on television.

-The film's director Elke Margarte Lehrenkrauss was also quoted in the statement saying she regretted failing to inform NDR that scenes had been staged, but insisting the film was true to reality.
+The film's director, Elke Margarete Lehrenkrauss, was also quoted in the statement saying she regretted failing to inform NDR that scenes had been staged, but insisting the film was true to reality.

 "The reality that I created in the film is an authentic reality," she said.

-The affair is the second time in recent years that a major media outlet in Germany has been forced to admit a lack of authenticity in its reporting.
+The incident is the second time in recent years that a major media outlet in Germany has been forced to admit a lack of authenticity in its reporting.

-In 2018, prestigious weekly news magazine Der Spiegel revealed that one of its celebrated reporters Claas Relotius had repeatedly fabricated details in his stories and investigations.
+In 2018, prestigious weekly news magazine Der Spiegel revealed that one of its celebrated reporters, Mr Claas Relotius, had repeatedly fabricated details in his stories and investigations.